-The current program Directors are Toby Lewis, Caitlin Kane and Lucas Spaleta.
-We encourage you to check out our Director Q&As for more information about what it's like to be a VCESS Director.
+The previous program Directors were Toby Lewis, Caitlin Kane and Lucas Spaleta.
+We encourage you to check out the Director Q&As for more information about what it's like to be a VCESS Director.

 Applications for new Directors are typically open from April to May, and involve a written application and then an interview with the current Directors.
 New Directors start in June, and their role runs from June to May for two program cycles (with some exceptions).

 Written applications are submitted through an online form, and should include: